Affordable Housing Resources

 The Housing Partnership provides housing opportunities on Long Island for those who otherwise would be unable to afford decent and safe homes.

-Our mission is the elimination of unlawful housing discrimination and promotion of decent and affordable housing through advocacy and education.
+Our mission is the elimination of unlawful housing discrimination and the promotion of decent and affordable housing through advocacy and education.

 North Fork Housing Alliance, Inc.